snuffyDev/Beatbump/README.md

   - Note: all content is audio-only.
 - View Artist pages for your favorite content
 - Personal Library
+	- Stored locally on your device
   - Hear a song you like?
 Save it for later by adding it to your favorites!
   - Synchronize your library across your devices!
-	- ***custom playlists - coming soon***
+  - Custom Playlists
 - Uses a custom wrapper around the YouTube Music API
 - Multiple themes